Information for the public

 If you have any questions about the legal and safe use of private hire vehicles, please contact the licensing team on 01256 844844 or e mail email@example.com

-Advice on if you want to become a Private Hire Driver
+Advice on applying for a Private Hire Driver's licence.

 All applicants will need to demonstrate that they are authorised to work in the UK before an application may be considered.
 Evidence of eligibility to work in the UK will be required where it applies.
 Further information can be obtained from the UK Border Agency website, or www.workpermit.com.
 Identification documents may be scanned and forwarded to the Home Office for verification.